 Set the instant pot to the sauté setting and add olive oil.
 Once pot is hot (about 2 minutes), add half of the beef cubes and sear until all the sides are golden brown.
 Set aside on a plate and repeat the process again until you sear all the meat*.
 Set aside all the meat.

 Add in the Instant Pot, minced garlic and sauté the garlic until fragrant.
+Add beef broth to loosen the pan of bits.

 Add the remaining ingredients, stir everything together and close the lid.